 * Please note: As a result of a joint U.S. Department of State and U.S. Department of Justice investigation, birth certificates issued by the Hudson County Office of Vital Statistics and/or Jersey City Department of Health cannot be accepted for passport applications.
 A N.J.
 State issued Birth Certificate is required.
 For a state issued replacement of a Hudson County or Jersey City issued birth certificate, please on the following link: N.J.
 State Vital Statistics

-* Also, as of October 30, 2010, the Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010.
+* Also, the U.S. Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010.